Spinal shock describes the temporary loss of all reflexes, sensation, and motor control below one’s level of injury.

 It isn’t until spinal shock subsides that individuals will better understand what functions are or are not affected by SCI.

 To help you understand what spinal shock is and what to expect, this article will discuss its causes, symptoms, and treatment.

 What Causes Spinal Shock?

-If a patient has no motor or sensory function following a spinal cord injury, a physician usually checks for a bulbocavernosus reflex.
+If a patient has no motor control or sensation following an SCI, a physician usually checks for a bulbocavernosus reflex.
 If the anal sphincter does not contract with stimulation, it indicates that spinal shock is present.

 Spinal Shock Treatment

 One of the primary goals of SCI treatment is to stabilize the spinal cord as quickly as possible.
 Depending on the severity of the injury, surgical intervention may be necessary.
 Preventing the progression of secondary damage after an SCI can help minimize swelling and reduce overall damage to the spinal cord.

 As a temporary outcome of spinal cord injury, spinal shock is expected to resolve on its own.

 Once swelling of the spinal cord starts to die down, blood flow should be restored and individuals may experience a gradual return of reflexes, sensation, and motor control below their level of injury.